jaytifd/tifddb/Readme.md

 ## Installing

-### Quickstart - using the venv from this repo
+### Quickstart - using the venv and database stub from this repo
 I am not sure if this will work on non-linux systems

 ```
 source django-venv/bin/activate
- ./sql-init.sh
 python manage.py runserver
 ```
 Then navigate to http://127.0.0.1:8000/ (user admin password admin)